 One uniquely Hawaiian treat is shave ice.
 This ice-based dessert resembles a snow cone but is made with shaved ice instead of crushed ice which produces a fine “snow-like” ice that allows it to fully absorb flavored syrups.

 If you’re looking for a wide, remote beach with mesmerizing sunsets, this is the place for you.
 If you’re looking for a swimmable beach with facilities, skip this one.
-Rip tides and currents here can be extremely dangerous.
+Riptides and currents here can be extremely dangerous.

 From beaches and canyons to waterfalls and whales, the peaceful island of Kauai is a nature lover’s dream.
-And if you’re not careful, this slow-paced paradise will steal your heart and keep you coming back again and again.
+If you’re not careful, this slow-paced island paradise will steal your heart and beckon you back.
+And not just for the umbrella drinks.